 The Foundation is the beneficiary of a trust created by a donor, the assets of which are not in the possession of the Foundation.
 The Foundation has legally enforceable rights and claims to such income therefrom and receives annual cash distributions from the trust.
-Net realized and unrealized gains or losses related to the beneficial interest are reported as changes in permanently restricted net assets based on the explicit donor stipulation.
-The fair value of the beneficial interest was \$492,299 and \$562,261 at December 31, 2018 and 2017, respectively, and is included in donor restricted net assets in the accompanying consolidated financial statements.
+Net realized and unrealized gains or losses related to the beneficial interest are reported as changes in net assets with donor restrictions based on the explicit donor stipulation.
+The fair value of the beneficial interest was \$543,251 and \$492,299 at December 31, 2019 and 2018, respectively, and is included in donor restricted net assets in the accompanying consolidated financial statements.